uniqueqidian/MKGR/README.md

+## dissertation title：

-# Research and Implementation of Multi-modal Knowledge Graph Reasoning Based on Large Models
+Research and Implementation of Multi-modal Knowledge Graph Reasoning Based on Large Models

 ## Dependencies